dmeim/ilovemypretty.com/public/feelings/inspired/message.md

-Inspiration is a gift, and whatever is stirring in your heart right now—don't let it slip away.
-The world needs what you have to offer.
+Inspiration is a gift, and whatever is stirring in your heart right now — don't let it slip away.
+He gave you this feeling for a reason; find what it is.